 In the Model-as-a-Service (MaaS) setting (e.g., ChatGPT), LLM developers host their own APIs without an intermediary platform.
 Growing usage boosts their visibility, reputation, and subscription revenue.
 Adversaries, however, can erode this value by extracting large volumes of data, distilling the models, or deploying unauthorized replicas.
 And LLM developers have the incentive to adopt model watermarking (detailed in Appendix~\ref{app:related}) to trace such misuse and safeguard their IP.

-From this perspective, model watermarking closely parallels traditional digital watermarking systems used in domains such as music and visual art.
-In both cases, watermarks may be applied by the platform (e.g., Hugging Face or iTunes) or directly by IP owners to protect IP and deter unauthorized use.
+From this perspective, model watermarking closely parallels traditional digital watermarking systems used in domains such as music and visual art, where watermarks may be applied either by platform (e.g., Hugging Face or iTunes) or by IP owners to protect IP and deter unauthorized use.
 A more detailed comparison is provided in Table~\ref{tab:model_ditial_comparison}.

-Because model watermarking directly safeguards an IP owner’s core asset, it offers incentive for adoption and could see broad uptake.
-Potential deployment scenarios range from tracing unauthorized model distillations to flagging research misconduct, as illustrated by recent plagiarism incidents~\cite{xinhua2024stanford}, where proprietary data was used as watermarking to support claims of unauthorized model use.
+Because model watermarking directly safeguards an IP owner’s core asset, it offers incentive for adoption and may see broad uptake.
+Potential deployment scenarios include tracing unauthorized model distillations and flagging research misconduct, as illustrated by recent plagiarism incidents~\cite{xinhua2024stanford}, where proprietary data was used as watermark to support claims of unauthorized model use.